nginxinc/kubernetes-ingress/docs/content/usage-reporting.md

 | kubectl 1.22 or later                   | https://kubernetes.io/docs/tasks/tools/#kubectl                                                                       |

 In addition to the software requirements, you must have the following:
-- Access to NGINX Management Suite with username and password for basic authentication, including the URL, username, and password, with the access to the `/k8s-usage` endpoints
+- Access to NGINX Management Suite with username and password for basic authentication, including the URL, username, and password, with the access to the `/api/platform/v1/k8s-usage` endpoints
-- Access to the Kubernetes cluster where the NGINX Ingress Controller is deployed, with the ability to deploy a Kubernetes Deployment and a Kubernetes secret.
+- Access to the Kubernetes cluster where the NGINX Ingress Controller is deployed, with the ability to deploy a Kubernetes Deployment and a Kubernetes Secret.
-- The Kubernetes cluster should have access to the NGINX container registry where the NGINX Cluster Connector image is hosted at `registry.nginx.com/nginx-cluster-connector`.
-Alternatively, you can pull this down and push the image to a private container registry that your cluster has access to.
+- Access to public internet to pull the image, since the image is hosted in the NGINX container registry at `registry.nginx.com/cluster-connector`.
+Alternatively, you can pull the image down and push it to a private container registry that your cluster has access to.
+[//]: # (  TODO: Update the image and tag after published)

-### Setting up user accounts in NGINX Management Suite
+## Setting up user accounts in NGINX Management Suite

 The NGINX Cluster Connector uses the NGINX Management Suite API to report the number of NGINX Ingress Controller nodes in the cluster.
 To use the NGINX Management Suite API, you must have a user account with the correct role.